jsdw/vault-inject/README.md

 # vault-inject

 A utility for injecting secrets from Vault into environment variables, and then running the provided command with access to those environment variables.
-Instead of having to manually login to vault and fetch the password(s) you need to run some command, you can wrap the command in `vault-inject`, which will prompt you for your vault credentials (LDAP, username-password or a token are supported) and then run the command, providing it the relevant secrets as environment variables of your choosing.

-Here's how to create a function which just echoes a couple of secrets to stdout from a locally running version of Vault; one from the KV2 store and one from the Cubbyhole store.
-The latter secret is base64 encoded and reversed (you can pipe secret output through any number of commands) before being provided to the `echo` command:
+This example plucks two secrets out of vault, `FOO` and `BAR`, and prints them both (after base64 encoding and reversing BAR):

 ```
 echo_foo_bar () {
     vault-inject \
         --command 'echo $FOO, $BAR' \
-        --auth-type token \
         --vault-url http://localhost:8200 \
         --secret 'FOO = /secret/foo/bar/secret_password' \
         --secret 'BAR = /cubbyhole/wibble/cubby1 | base64 | rev' \